routetopa/spod-plugin-myspace/README.md

 * Clone this project by following the github instruction on *SPOD_INSTALLATION_DIR/ow_plugins*
 * Go to *MySpace Admin Panel* and set the *COMPONENTS URL*.
 The *COMPONENTS URL* is the endpoint of the repository of the *datalets* and *controllets* definitions(See
 [**DEEP**](https://github.com/routetopa/deep) and [**COMPONENTS**](https://github.com/routetopa/deep-components) projects to get more information).
+* Install the plugin on SPOD by *admin plugins panel*